Fundamental regions for non-isometric group actions: Applications

+In this section, we provide two applications of these results and the notion of strong local finiteness to the geometric problems that motivated this investigation.
+In particular, we will prove Proposition~\ref{prop_homoth-essential-implies-no-FSA-FR} and hence Corollary~\ref{introcor}.

-Next, we use \cref{thm_FSA-iff-FR-compact} to prove a general result about a group that partly acts by translations.
-It gives an efficient criterion for the cocompactness of such actions which we use in \cite{CWpaper} when studying cocompact actions on indecomposable Lorentzian symmetric spaces of non-constant sectional curvature.
+First, we use Theorem~\ref{thm_FSA-iff-FR-compact} to prove a general result about a group that acts by translations in one component.
+It gives an efficient criterion for the cocompactness of such actions, which we used in \cite{LeistnerTeisseire22} when studying cocompact actions on indecomposable Lorentzian symmetric spaces of non-constant sectional curvature.
+Note that the following result can be straightforwardly generalised to an action of $\Z^n$ on a product of $X$ with $\R^n$.

 \begin{proposition} For a locally compact topological space $X$ consider $X\times \R$ with the product topology and let $\mathrm{pr}_\R:X\times \R\to \R$ be the projection onto $\R$.
 If $\phi$ is a homeomorphism of $X\times \R$ such that